czhou578/cifar/notes.md

 ## nn.MaxPool2d

+Do this to reduce number of parameters and reduce overfitting.
+Does this to every layer of the volume spatially, in depth slice.

 1. aggregate the data, usually using the maximum or average of a window of pixels.

 ```python
 nn.MaxPool2d(2) # 2x2 kernel, moving 2 pixels at a time
 ```

+## nn.RELU

+- Think of ReLU as a light switch—only turning on (positive) features that matter, letting the network focus on relevant patterns while discarding noise.
+Without it, the "light" stays on for everything, blurring the picture.

 ## nn.Dropout